 Aaron Rodgers' decision on future unlikely to come quickly

-It’s only been a few days since Aaron Rodgers’ season, and, many suspect, the Jets’ chances to contend for the elusive Super Bowl title, ended.
+FLORHAM PARK, N.J. — It’s only been a few days since Aaron Rodgers’ season and, many suspect, the Jets’ chances to contend for the elusive Super Bowl title, ended.
 The wave of activities and decisions that have taken place since the Monday Night Misfortune have rushed over the player and the organization with crushing weight.

 Everything has to be figured out on the fly, from when and where Rodgers will have his surgery to who and why the team will add a veteran to its quarterback room.
 Teams and players pride themselves on being prepared.